chanzuckerberg/cryoet-data-portal/docs/neuroglancer_quickstart.md

 ## Tour of Neuroglancer

-Tomograms along with their annotations can be viewed in Neuroglancer using the view tomogram buttons found in the run table on dataset detail pages and on the header of run detail pages.
+Tomograms along with their annotations can be viewed in Neuroglancer using the view tomogram buttons found in the runs table on dataset detail pages and on the header of run detail pages.

 <figure>
   <div class=sidefigures>